jazozaya/great-gatsby/src/markdown/gettingStarted/helloWorld/printingTheCircuit.md

 <h3>3.
 Position the Circuit</h3>
 </div>

 In this step the V-One will ensure that there is a clear print path on the clamped board.
 The probe tip will outline the boundary of the area to be printed.
-If you see the probe tip passes outside of the board while outlining, click and drag the circuit to adjust the position and outline again.
+If the probe outline does not fall within the board boundaries, click and drag the circuit to adjust the position and outline again.

 ### 4. Probe the Board